 BiblioPlan offers a unique approach for teaching history to children at all grade levels together.
 BiblioPlan courses teach from a biblical Christian (Protestant) worldview, although not all resources used within the program do so.
-It accomplishes this by presenting the same general topics to all students while using resources and activities suitable to various levels.
+It accomplishes this by presenting the same general topics to all students while using resources and activities suitable for various levels.

 The Bible is used heavily in the first BiblioPlan to teach both biblical history and knowledge of scripture itself.
 Church history receives significant attention in the second course.
 Subsequent courses feature biographies of significant Christians—“giants of the faith” —within each historical period and geographical area.
 So BiblioPlan will also provide either partial or full coverage of religion for each school year.
 A chart in the introductory pages of each Family or Teacher's Guide shows high school credits that might be assigned for each course.

-There are four BiblioPlan courses:
+There are four levels for BiblioPlan:

 Ancients, which covers Creation to the Fall of Rome

 Medieval, which covers the Fall of Rome to the Renaissance (Note: while the focus is primarily on western civilization, this course does cover Asia, Africa, and the Americas prior to Columbus, as well as Islam.)

 Early Modern, which covers both American and World history from 1600-1850

 Modern, which covers both American and World history from 1850-2000 (Note: this course has a slightly conservative political slant.)

 You can begin teaching a student in BiblioPlan at any level, beginning with whichever of the four courses addresses the time period you want to cover.
 However, you should have the entire family working from the same BiblioPlan course each year.